ahmetugsuz/Finland_Bus_Routes_V2/README.md

-# Finland Bus Routes Version 2
+# Finland Bus Routes

-Welcome to the Finland Bus Routes project!
+Welcome to the Finland Bus Routes (version 2.0) project!
 This application provides a service to consume telemetry from the MQTT broker server mqtt.hsl.fi, store the telemetry, and make it searchable through an API.
 The API is accessible through HTTP and provides information about the location, next stop of the buses in Finland and more via this application.

 ## Version 2 Updates